Update: The Restaurant Pho Keene Won!

 Seems Keene city officials aren’t clear on New Hampshire’s official state motto: Live Free or Die.

 I see both sides of this, including that Keene doesn’t want such a sign on the city-owned building, even if City Manager Dragon didn’t “get” the play on words until the last minute.
-If a presumably educated professional such as she doesn’t see it for months, just how offensive can it be?
+If a presumably educated professional such as she doesn’t see it for months when she works in the very same building, just how offensive can it be?

 And really: the restaurant’s Facebook page has had their logo (also shown below) posted since last February (and their web site’s domain name was registered in 2017!), so any protestations that they “didn’t know” the restaurant planned to use it fall flat.